General and Digital Forensic Science

-Working with digital and physical evidence and traces as well as on realistic projects play a central role throughout the entire course of study.
-Numerous internships and experiments in the various computer pools and laboratories serve to acquire the skills and abilities required for professional life.
+Working with digital and physical evidence and traces as well as on realistic projects plays a central role throughout the entire course of study.
+Numerous internships and experiments in the various computer pools and laboratories give you the skills and abilities required for professional life.

-- a subject-related higher education entrance qualification (for the relevant subject area) or
+- with a subject-related entrance qualification (according to the subject)

-If you do not have any of the mentioned degrees, look here for more information.
+If you do not have any of the above-mentioned degrees, look here for more information.

 There is a separate application deadline for international students.
 Please click here for more information.